-ENG 298 SPECIAL TOPICS IN LANGUAGE AND LITERATURE (1-2T) 1-2 credits
+SPECIAL TOPICS IN LANGUAGE AND LITERATURE ENG 298 (1-2T)1-2 credits expertise, knowledge, or interest.
+Students will demonstrate through a research paper and/or a literary critique an understanding of the topic.

 This course, which may be repeated for credit as long as the topics differ, permits a student to study with an instructor a topic in English language or in literature.
-Emphasis is placed on a narrowly focused topic in which the instructor has special expertise, knowledge, or interest.
-Students will demonstrate through a research paper and/or a literary critique an understanding of the topic.
+Emphasis is placed on a narrowly focused topic in which the instructor has special